LawlietDN/TPA/README.md

 TPA supports deterministic recording and replaying of data streams.
 This allows for offline debugging and analysis of specific incidents.

-You **do not need an MTA API key** to see the system in action.
+You **do not need an MTA API key** to see TPA in action.
 If you just want to try it without configuring anything, a **pre-recorded session** has been provided.
 You can replay this data using the `--replay` command:

 ```bash
 --replay recordings/session.rec